 Information security is intended to ensure the confidentiality, integrity and availability of information.
 The guarantee of information security in IT essentially covers two areas:

 Technical measures: Among other things, the use of virus scanners, spam and phishing filters, prompt security patches for operating systems, regular data backups, encryption of sensitive data, use of firewalls, authentication methods

 Organisational measures: Among other things, training and awareness campaigns for users, access authorisations, documentation and procedural guidelines.

-Almost every member of this university now uses a PC workstation or mobile device to carry out his or her daily work, processing a wide variety of information and - in some cases - personal data.
-It is more or less taken for granted that the computer working environment and the required data are available, the information is reliable and the data is protected against unauthorised access.
+Almost every member of this university now uses a PC workstation or mobile device to process a wide variety of information and - in some cases - personal data in order to carry out their daily work.
+It is more or less taken for granted that the IT working environment and the required data are available, the information is reliable, and the data is protected against unauthorized access.

 Risk analysis and risk assessment

 Unfortunately all trainings are currently only available in German language.

 You are leaving the official website of Trier University of Applied Sciences